billsix/cprogrammingbook/doc/04-Functions.rst

 Changes
 -------
-The single worst feature of Old C was that there was no way to declare the number and types of a function's arguments and to have the compiler check that the use of the function was consistent with its
+The single worst feature of pre-C89 was that there was no way to declare the number and types of a function's arguments and to have the compiler check that the use of the function was consistent with its